Water Services Entities Act 2022

 The Water Services Entities Act 2022 is an Act of Parliament in the New Zealand Parliament that creates four new water services entities to assume the water services responsibilities of territorial authorities.
 The Bill is part of the Sixth Labour Government's Three Waters reform programme.
 The Bill passed its third reading on 7 December 2022, and received royal assent on 14 December 2022.

+On 14 February 2024, the Water Services Entities Act along with Labour's other Three Waters legislation was repealed by the National-led coalition government.

 Key provisions

 The Water Services Entities Act 2022: